Columbus Day storm of 1962: Oregon

+Washington

+The storm caused 9 fatalities in Washington, some from falling trees or downed power lines.
+The Willapa Hills and southern portion of the Olympic Peninsula incurred the worst damage in the state, losing entire stands of trees.
+The Department of Commerce estimated damage in six western counties at more than $20 million.

 British Columbia

 The storm weakened as it traveled north into British Columbia, with peak gusts measured at 90 mph.
 Five people in British Columbia were killed in the storm, and the area suffered $80 million in damages.
 Stanley Park lost 3,000 trees.
 A Victoria resident described it as "Just general devastation everywhere you went.
 There were trees breaking off and flying across the roads.
-"Wind was just blowing the rain horizontal and trees were weaving all over the place.
+Wind was just blowing the rain horizontal and trees were weaving all over the place.
 You didn't know if you were going to get hit or not."
 At Victoria airport, a Martin Mars waterbomber ("Caroline Mars") was hurled 200 yard and irreparably damaged.